jpthiele/ExtendableFEMBase.jl/docs/src/plots.md

 ## UnicodePlots

-For a fast and rough peak several UnicodePlots plotters are available:
+For a fast and rough peak several UnicodePlots plotters are available via an extension (ExtendableFEMBaseUnicodePlotsExt) that is loaded when UnicodePlots is available.

 ```@autodocs
 Modules = [ExtendableFEMBase]